divyampandey/quartz/content/posts/index.md

 ---
-title: posts
+title: Tech Notes
 description: Collection of technical notes and learning resources
 tags:
   - index
 draft: false
 ---

 Welcome to my technical notes!
-This is a collection of my learning journey covering various topics in technology.
+This is a collection of my learning journey covering various topics.

 ## Topics Covered